aplteam/Meddy/Docs/Presentations.md

 Some other para.
 ```

-The blank line above and below the <div> is necessary so that is identified as an HTML block rather than accepted verbatim.
+The blank line above and below the <div> is necessary: only then is it identified as an HTML block rather than beeing taken verbatim.

 Note however that the paragraph would not be interpreted as markdown.
 This means that `**para**` is not converted into bold but survives as it reads.